plietar/python-workshop/setup.md

 > These instructions have not been tested

-Depending on what version of macOS you have installed, you may have
+You can find an installer for macOS on the

-If you need to install Python, you can find an installer for it on the [Python website](https://www.python.org/downloads/macos/).
+[Python website](https://www.python.org/downloads/macos/).
 Alternatively, if you already have Homebrew installed you should be able to install python with `brew install python`.